Lan1991Xu/ONE_NeurIPS2018/README.md

-For example, to train the DAL model using `mobilenet_v1` on MARS, run the the following scripts.
+For example, to train the ONE model using `ResNet-32` on CIFAR100, run the the following scripts.

 ```
-bash scripts/train_MARS.sh

 ```